 In case you want to dig deeper, here are the details on how our IP update API works.
 We provide this API to be compatible with most dynDNS clients.
 However, we also provide a RESTful API that is more powerful and always preferred over the legacy interface described here.

-An IP updates is performed by sending a GET request to
+An IP update is performed by sending a

 IP Update Authentication¶

 You can authenticate your client in several ways.
 If authentication fails, the